Shaina Japanese Maple

 Acer palmatum 'Shaina'Item #0121 USDA Hardiness Zone: 5 - 8

-- OverviewLight Needs:Partial to full sunWatering Needs:Needs regular watering - weekly, or more often in extreme heat.Average Landscape Size:Slow grower to 6 to 8 ft. tall, 8 to 10 ft. wide.
+- OverviewLight Needs:Partial shade to full sunWatering Needs:Water regularly - weekly, or more often in extreme heat or containers.Average Landscape Size:Slowly reaches 6 to 8 ft. tall, 8 to 10 ft. wide.

 - History & LoreHistory:A mutation or sport of A. palmatum 'Bloodgood' discovered at Greer Gardens in Eugene, Oregon.
 Introduced in 1988.
 This species may be the most widely bred of the entire Acer clan.
 First A. palmatum plants are credited to Carl Thunberg who classified them after his return to Europe from Japan in 1820.
 Although called Japanese maple, the species is native to China and Korea as well.
 It's dark red coloring identifies this plant among the Atropurpureum group, first developed when breeding began after 1857.
 The maple family Aceraceaeholds just two genera named from the old European name for maples.
 There are about 200 species from northern temperate rergions around the world.Lore:This maple and its cultivars are essentials of the Japanese tea gardens.
 Its vivid leaves are considered to be the flowers of autumn.
 Maple is balanced in spring with the flowering cherries, which together are the quintessential symbols of seasonal cha